lbox-js/lbox-js.github.io/index.md

   - title: Easy
     details: Simple syntax similar to bitbox/bchjs
   - title: Dependencies
-    details: lbox is just use libauth dependencies becase it is zero dependencies
+    details: Lbox just uses libauth as dependency because it has zero dependencies
   - title: Extended
-    details: you can extended the library to add new methods
+    details: You can extended the library to add new methods
 ---

 <br/>